 Performance Studies graduate students may sometimes earn 1 or 2 two elective credits for being the primary leader of a performance piece in the TDPS season, for example directing or co-directing a workshop production or being the lead choreographer of a dance in the Berkeley Dance Project (BDP).
 In these instances, graduate students may supplement participation with a critical or historical essay in conjunction with the piece, or develop another adjacent project that advances the graduate student’s research and artistic profile.
 Upon approval of this supplementary work by the Head Graduate Advisor as a Theater 299 project, students may receive elective credit for serving in these roles.

-To prepare for appointment as a Graduate Student Instructor (GSI), students are required to take a 300-level pedagogy course for Reading and Composition.
-Students normally fulfill this requirement by taking College Writing 375 in the fall semester of the 1st year (this course is not offered in the spring).
-Though taking CW375 during the first semester as a GSI is allowed by Grad Division, we have found it much more valuable and productive for students to complete the course prior to teaching for the first time and require our GSIs to do so.
-Those 1st-year students who have stipend support for their second year may still want to take the pedagogy course in the first year in order to be eligible for a summer teaching appointment.
-Students concerned about scheduling conflicts with CW375 should speak with the GSAO about possible alternatives.
+To prepare for appointment as a Graduate Student Instructor (GSI), students are required to take Theater 375, a pedagogy course for Reading and Composition.
+Though taking Theater 375 during the first semester as a GSI is allowed by Grad Division, we have found it much more valuable and productive for students to take the course prior to teaching for the first time and so require our students to complete the course in the first semester in our program.
 GSIs for TDPS also enroll each semester in Theater 300 (4 units, S/U) with their teaching supervisor.
-In addition, all students interested in dance pedagogy are encouraged to take Theater 340, when available, as part of their own professional development.
-Graduate students don’t usually teach dance courses for TDPS except as a student-led Theater 98, but Theater 340 “Pedagogy: Movement Based Courses” is required in order to be considered should there be an opening in our curriculum.
-This class is not offered every year.

 Performance Practice Opportunities